 What is Computer Addiction?

-Are you wondering what computer addiction is or how to recognize it?
 This addiction is characterized by an excessive desire and subsequent use of the internet or the computer that results in negative consequences socially, financially, physically, emotionally or otherwise for the user.
 A preoccupation with computers can lead to problems with relationships, problems with productivity or problems with self-care and hygiene.

 It’s important to recognize that not all people who spend hours each day on the computer are considered addicted.
 There are many uses for computers and the internet and in many cases, an individual may spend 6 or more hours in a day on the computer but still not be considered an addict.
 Each individual situation is different and therefore, there is no set number of hours that is (or is not) considered a potential for computer addiction.